haukened/rr-dns/.github/instructions/logging.instructions.md

 applyTo: "**"
 ---

-# Logging Instructions for uDNS
+# Logging Instructions for rr-dns

-This guide defines how logging is implemented and should be used throughout the uDNS codebase.
+This guide defines how logging is implemented and should be used throughout the rr-dns codebase.

 ## Overview

-uDNS uses a singleton-style logger based on [`zap`](https://github.com/uber-go/zap) for structured, leveled logging.
+rr-dns uses a singleton-style logger based on [`zap`](https://github.com/uber-go/zap) for structured, leveled logging.
 The logger is initialized once during startup and accessed globally via convenience functions.

 ## Configuration